 Fall River, Massachusetts

 Motley Rice has been consistently impressed with the enthusiasm, work product and professionalism of the RWU law students and graduates we have had the pleasure of working with.
-We currently employ three RWU School of Law graduates.
+We currently employ two RWU School of Law graduates.
 The performance of these graduates continues to exceed our expectations; they were obviously well-prepared during their time at RWU to hit the ground running as new attorneys.
 In addition, over the past five years, we have hired eight RWU law students as law clerks in our Providence office.
 We hope to continue this mutually beneficial relationship with the law school for years to come.